CybercentreCanada/assemblyline4_docs/docs/user_manual/user_walkthrough.md

   ![Take ownership view](./images/take_ownership.png){: .center }

-- **Go to Related Submission**: Navigate to the submission that raised the alert.
+- **Go to Related Submission**: To see any submissions that are related to an alert, select "Alerts" on the menu on the left side of the screen and select a relevant alert.
+Then, in the upper right corner of the screen, click the "Go to related submissions" icon.
 - **Perform a Workflow Action**: Apply a workflow action to alerts in the same group.
 - **Set Alert Verdict**: Manually set the alert verdict to non-malicious or malicious.
 This feature provides analysts with the ability to complement the system verdict.
 It is especially useful in cases where Assemblyline provides a false-positive verdict, allowing the analyst to confirm and mark the alert as a false-positive, and vice versa.